Metron (character): Fictional character biography

+The New 52

 In 2011, The New 52 rebooted the DC universe.
 Metron consults with Highfather about the various uses of the Lantern rings.
 About twenty members of the interstellar police force, the Green Lantern Corps confront Highfather and his military forces.
 They are trying to recover the power ring belonging to the sentient planet Mogo, who needs it to remain sentient and viable.
-Highfather leaves the matter to his subordinates, who slaughter most of the Lanterns, something Highfather later regretted.
+Highfather leaves the matter to his subordinates, who slaughter most of the Lanterns.

-Metron confronts the Anti-Monitor on Earth 3 in an attempt to divert a war between the Anti-Monitor and Darkseid.
+Metron confronts the Anti-Monitor on Earth-Three an attempt to divert a war between the Anti-Monitor and Darkseid.
 A conversation between Metron and the Anti-Monitor suggests that he once sat on the Mobius Chair himself prior to Metron.
-Metron says that while he is sitting on the Mobius Chair, the Anti-Monitor is unable to hurt him.
-On the other hand, he is not immune from the attacks of others, as Metron is struck from behind by Grail, Darkseid's Amazonian daughter, presumably leaving him for dead there in the Crime Syndicate's universe.
+Metron is struck from behind by Darkseid's daughter Grail, who leaves him for dead.

-Despite this, Metron subsequently returns to confront the Justice League and warn them that they should evacuate Earth, as it is impossible to win against the Anti-Monitor and Darkseid.
-However, Diana uses the Lasso of Truth to make Metron admit that they can find the answers if they take the chair from him, prompting Diana to pull him off the chair and Batman to sit in it, giving him access to all of Metron's accumulated knowledge.
+Metron returns to confront the Justice League and warn them that they should evacuate Earth, as it is impossible to win against the Anti-Monitor and Darkseid.
+Diana uses the Lasso of Truth to make Metron admit that they can find the answers if they take the chair from him, prompting Diana to pull him off the chair and Batman to sit in it, giving him access to all of Metron's accumulated knowledge.

-After the Anti-Monitor and Darkseid are destroyed in battle, Metron appears on the moon where he trains Owlman, who now controls the Mobius Chair after Batman separates from it, and warns him not to seek many answers.
-As Owlman demands to know the secrets of the universe, he and Metron are immediately vaporized in a flash of blue light by the mysterious entity, with only the Mobius Chair left intact and bloody.
-During the fight between the Justice League and Grail, Batman used Metron's Mobius Chair to learn the true identity of Joker.
-It told him that "there are three", which he later revealed to Hal Jordan.
+After the Anti-Monitor and Darkseid are destroyed in battle, Metron appears on the moon and trains Owlman, who now controls the Mobius Chair.
+As Owlman demands to know the secrets of the universe, he and Metron are vaporized by a mysterious entity.

-During the "Dark Nights: Death Metal" storyline, an omniversal being called the Chronicler watches the battle between Perpetua and Darkest Knight.
-He then revives Metron who noted that they have similar motives in life, like wanting to observe and save the Multiverse.
-Metron then allowed Chronicler to look into his mind.
+During the "Dark Nights: Death Metal" storyline, an omniversal being called the Chronicler watches the battle between Perpetua and the Darkest Knight.
+The Chronicler resurrects Metron, who notes that they have similar motives in life, like wanting to observe and save the multiverse.
+Metron allows the Chronicler to look into his mind.